 17 Dec Marketing in Essex.

-Social Media Marketing in Essex: The Rise Of The Virtual
+Social Media Marketing in Essex: The Rise Of

 Ten years ago, artificial intelligence was still in its infancy, relatively speaking.
 Now there are AI programmes that have been able to fool the world-famous Turing Test.
 The past couple of years have seen a rise in something both remarkable and, some would argue, unsettling.
 The virtual influencer.